 I’m thinking specifically here about a girl who once tweeted that glasses should be available on the NHS if – and I’m paraphrasing a bit here – gender reassignment is available for free, because short-sighted people don’t “choose” to have poor eyesight.
 It wasn’t a great tweet (although thousands of people thought it was) and it upset a lot of people who are going through the process themselves that their experience was reduced to a trivial choice.[As an important side note: it’s not my place to say how anyone should react to such a tweet; it’s nobody else’s job to educate the ignorant or to tread carefully with their words around someone who’s not trodden carefully with theirs.
 My understanding is that the tweet was a clumsy comparison by someone who lacked a full appreciation of trans issues (and believe me, I don’t know the half either) rather than reductive malice, and I happen to remember she was receptive to people who took the time to explain where her tweet went wrong, and how it made marginalised people feel.
 She also received death threats and personal abuse.]

 Fast forward a year or so and the author of the glasses tweet has fallen out of favour with the twitter mob again for unrelated reasons.
-This time she expressed how she suffers from poor mental health and it didn’t take long for me to spot remarks about her being a hypocrite because of her NHS tweet in the past.
+This time she expressed how she suffers from poor mental health and it didn’t take long for me to spot unkind remarks and attempts at hypocrisy shaming because of her NHS tweet in the past.

 Firstly, and I would have thought this was obvious to anyone with a basic grasp of mental ill health, that it doesn’t discriminate; that (although there are often socio-economic factors in people’s quality of life) mental illness can affect anyone regardless of how educated, understanding, prejudiced, articulate, or sympathetic they are, what their politics are or where their moral compass points.
 Basically, the two are not mutually exclusive.
 You don’t get to only “play the mental health card” if you’ve passed the Twitter Good Guy test.